 The Poynter Center

 The Poynter Center is an endowed ethics research center at Indiana University Bloomington.
 The Poynter Center is dedicated to studying a broad range of ethical issues in American public life.
 Interdisciplinary in aim, the center uses the full resources of Indiana University to initiate research and teaching across traditional academic boundaries.
+We feature and support work by scholars in all disciplines and professions.

 The center was established in 1972 with funding from the late Nelson Poynter.
 An alumnus of Indiana University, Mr. Poynter was the chairman of the board of the Times Publishing Company, which publishes the St. Petersburg Times and Congressional Quarterly.
+In 2015 we moved into the Media School.

 Gifts to the Poynter Center for the Study of Ethics and American Institutions help fund our endowment, which is called the Poynter Citizenship Fund.
 The interest from our endowment funds special programs and projects as well as some administrative costs.
 Your contribution helps provide a stronger financial basis for the future.